liorda/minecraft_tools/README.md

 * Use screen -dR
 * Start the server with the script
 * `/stop` from the game console to stop
-* Backup with a copy of the world/ folder
+* Backup with a copy of the world/ folder:
+  * cd /home/user/minecraft
+  * zip -r /tmp/20240130.zip world
+  * TODO automate